mhdshl/LSE_Seq_synthesis/README.md

-# ACP Sequence Synthesis and Analysis using Latent-Space Encoding
+# ACP Sequence Synthesis and Analysis based on Latent-Space Encoding using SinkHorn AutoEncoder